Masahito-H/GazeTrackingApplication/README.md

 # GazeTrackingWebApplication
 The projects for graduation research: 03

-this project has GPLv3 license.
+this project has GPLv3 license and uses webgazer.js.

 under construction...